rea1991/SHREC2021_methods/evaluation_measures/README.md

 ### PRE-PROCESSING THE DISSIMILARITY MATRICES
-Open MATLAB and move to the folder `evaluation_measures`.
+As a first step, one should decompress all folders inside `dissimilarity_matrices`.
+Then, open MATLAB and move to the folder `evaluation_measures`.
 In the command window, type:

 ``permuteMatrix("../dissimilarity_matrices/P1/geom/run1A.matrix","./permutation.txt")``,